REFORM Alliance :: Answer Their Call

 "I'm in a dorm setting with a hundred other inmates on a daily basis, so it's really impossible for me to practice social distancing...
 I'm really in fear for my health and my life, ‘cause who's to say that if I contract the coronavirus, I’m to beat it?" —Elijah M.

 "We as inmates, we do suffer in our silence...
-The government, everybody is focused on the virus, you know, and they're not seeing more farther than that...
-You know, they're worrying about people getting sick and dying out there.
+The government, everybody is focused on the virus, you know, and they're not seeing farther than that...
+They're worrying about people getting sick and dying out there.
 But what about in here?" —Christine C.

 "I'm terrified.
 I'm scared.
 I'm nervous.
 I don't know what to expect, if I'm getting out.
 And to be going through everything I went through in my life to be back in here on a violation.
 Like, damn, it's a possibility I can die in here." —Adrian R.

 "We have somebody that loves us dearly, too, and we have loved ones out there that we love and want to be home with.
-Our lives matter, too.
-Even though we may have, you know, committed an offense, but we're paying for it...
-We still human.
+Our lives matter, too—even though we may have committed an offense.
+But we're paying for it...
+We're still human.
 You don't just write us off." —Angela W.

 THE NEW YORK TIMES :: The Truth Can Change How We See The World

 The 1619 Project, a New York Times initiative marking 400 years since the first ship carrying enslaved Africans arrived in Point Comfort, Virginia, challenges what we know to be true about the legacy of slavery in America.
 And journalism like this—work that changes how we see the world—is worth subscribing for.
 Here, Janelle Monae reads the introduction of the 1619 Project from the very shores it was inspired by.

 The film, directed by Jenn Nkiru, aired during the 2020 Academy Awards.